 - Conviction of a crime and incarceration for two or more years

 - Indignity or humiliation of the innocent spouse in a manner that makes the marriage intolerable

 If a person’s spouse has been institutionalized for a mental illness for 18 months and there is no plan to discharge them for at least 18 more months, the plaintiff may file for and be granted a divorce.

-If you are considering filing for divorce in Pennsylvania, a knowledgeable family law attorney can help you determine which type is best for your specific situation.
+If you are considering filing for divorce in Pennsylvania, a knowledgeable family law attorney in Chester County, PA can help you determine which type is best for your specific situation.